How Employers and Employees Can Give Disaster Assistance – and the Tax Breaks that Go with It

 Employee Assistance and Qualified Disaster Relief Payments

-If you give assistance to your employees affected by the recent hurricanes located in a federally declared disaster area, the payments you make may be tax deductible for you and not subject to tax for the employee.
+If you give assistance to your employees affected by the recent hurricanes, the payments you make may be tax deductible for you and not subject to tax for the employee.
 Qualified disaster relief payments don’t count as gross income for individuals who receive these payments.

 Qualified disaster relief payments are meant to pay for “reasonable and necessary” expenses directly incurred as a result of a disaster, as long as the expense isn’t expected to be compensated from another additional source.
 To qualify for this treatment, payments must be:

 - Personal, family, living and funeral expenses incurred as a result of the qualified disaster

 - Payments to repair or rehabilitate a personal residence, as well as its contents, needed as a result of the qualified disaster

 As long as the payments that an individual taxpayer receives are expected to be commensurate with the expenses that have been incurred as a result of the qualified disaster, the taxpayer generally isn’t required to account for actual expenses.

 On the other hand, any payments that can be characterized as income replacement, such as unemployment compensation and payments for lost wages, are taxable and should be included in employees’ gross income.